jamesunger/ipboh/README.md

 IPFS Bag of Holding
 ===================

 This is a POC to play around with IPFS.
-It runs a server in memory on one node and clients connect to list file entries and download them.
-There is nothing here that IPFS doesn't do (better), but this allows convenient (read: download, run) access to arbitrary files and integrates OpenPGP encryption.
+It runs a server on one host which clients can directly query using the IPFS swarm dial features.
+Files are then fetched via the IPFS network.
+There is nothing here that IPFS doesn't do with the ipfs command, but ipboh simplifies the interface and functionlity and supports OpenPGP.

-I wanted to learn IPFS and have always wanted a simple tool that works anywhere to efficiently save/store arbitrary files with PGP support.

 To run the server, somewhere:
 ```